 Read next: Top Samsung Gear S3 tips and tricks

 And, luckily, there are still a few good ones to stick on Samsung's new smartwatch duo, some of which have carried over from the Gear S2 era.
 We're still waiting on a few, with WhatsApp and Facebook Messenger still only offering limited support, but there are a handful of worthy contenders to download.

 You can read our full Samsung Gear S3 review right here, but we've broken out a roundup of the apps we think S3 owners should have on their wrist.
 Without further ado, here's our pick of the bunch.

 It was a bit of a wait, but the Gear S3 now has an official Spotify app to allow you to enjoy music from your wrist through Wi-Fi or LTE.

-You'll be free to browse through your playlists, charts and search for tracks on the app, while Spotify has indicated the app will soon support offline caching from around April.
-This will allow Premium users to listen to saved playlists even when not connected to an internet source.
+You'll be free to browse through your playlists, charts and search for tracks on the app, with offline support for Android users also now in tow.
+This allows Premium users to listen to saved playlists even when not connected to an internet source.

 If you're all about watch faces, then this is a download essential.
 After flexing its customisation skills on Android Wear, Facer is now available for Samsung's Tizen-running smartwatches.

 You can pick from over 15,000 different watch faces specially designed for the Gear S3 or you can have a go at creating your own through the Facer Creator portal where you can add in any images, pick different fonts, watch hands and drop in your favourite watch widgets.